codeaudit/pipeline.ml/README.md

 ## (Optional) Verify Successful through Kafka Directly
 * Bash into the Docker Container
 ```
-docker exec -it kafka bash
+docker exec -it pipeline-manager bash
 ```
 * From within the Docker Container
 ```